darencorp/movie_service/README.md

 ### Description

 Whole idea of project is based on fetching movies by title from OBDb API and save them into local database.
-There is an additional filters for movies that already in database:
+There is additional filters and ordering for movies and comments:
+#### Filters:
 * Movie (/movies/):
     * title
     * year